 Corporate RAIFs - FCPs are not eligible - whose constitutional documents restrict them to risk capital investments may opt for the same tax regime as SICARs.
-The concept of risk capital is not defined in the bill, but appended commentary says reference should be made to the guidelines in CSSF Circular 06/241 of April 5, 2006 on the concept of risk capital as applicable to SICARs.
+The concept of risk capital is not defined in the RAIF law, but appended commentary to the law says reference should be made to the guidelines in CSSF Circular 06/241 of April 5, 2006 on the concept of risk capital as applicable to SICARs.